oduyemi/CaptureThePodFlag/README.md

-# **24.FAL.A.2 CTF Challenge**
+# **24.FAL.A.2 CTPF Challenge**

 ## **Overview**

-The CTF Challenge Portal is an interactive platform for participants to solve challenges and compete on a leaderboard.
+The Capture The Pod Flag Challenge is an interactive platform for participants to solve challenges and compete on a leaderboard.
 This application includes:
 1. A list of challenges across two levels.
 2. Validation and scoring of submissions.
 3. A dynamic leaderboard to track top participants.